VP & Early Learning Director

-My name is Janet McClelland, and I direct the Early Learning Center (ELC) programs here at Our Lady of Guadalupe.
+As Vice Principal for the school and Director of the Early Learning Center (ELC) programs here at Our Lady of Guadalupe I have the opportunity to work with families in all their years at OLG.
 I am thrilled with the recent updates to our Preschool and Pre-Kindergarten classes!
-I have a Masters degree in Early Childhood Education from Pacific Oaks College, CA. I have been teaching in the Early Childhood classroom for twenty five years.
+I have a Masters degree in Early Childhood Education from Pacific Oaks College, CA. I have been teaching in Early Childhood for twenty five years.
 I have two grown children and two wonderful dogs.
 I am a member of Our Lady of Guadalupe Parish.
 When I am not working I enjoy my wonderful family, friends and travel.

 Hello!
 My name is Heidi Coy and I am a co-teacher for the preschool classroom at Our Lady of Guadalupe.
 This is my 4th year teaching preschool at OLG and I feel very blessed to be a part of an amazing community!
 A little bit about me, I have 3 children, one of which attends OLG in 6th grade.
 My middle is in 4th grade and youngest in 2nd grade this year.
 When I am not working at OLG I am usually at my kids sporting events, or hanging out with family!